 Getting a loan as a self-employed person in South Africa can be a hassle.
 Unlike regular employees, self-employed workers have inconsistent income, limited documentation, and are considered high-risk borrowers.
 This makes it difficult for them to obtain loans from traditional lenders.

-In this blog, we will explore loan types available for self-employed people in South Africa, the challenges in obtaining them, eligibility criteria, and tips for obtaining loans.
+We will explore loan types available for self-employed people in South Africa, the challenges in obtaining them, eligibility criteria, and tips for obtaining loans.
 We will also provide a list of the top lenders offering loans for the self-employed in South Africa.

 What is Self-employment?